home-assistant/home-assistant.io/source/_integrations/device_tracker.mqtt.markdown

   required: false
   type: string
 state_topic:
-  description: The MQTT topic subscribed to receive device tracker state changes, or to reset the state override when a message configured with `payload_reset` is received.
-Can only be omitted if only `json_attributes_topic` is used.
+  description: The MQTT topic subscribed to receive device tracker state changes.
+The states defined in `state_topic` override the location states defined by the `json_attributes_topic`.
+This state override is turned inactive if the `state_topic` receives a message containing `payload_reset`.
+The `state_topic` can only be omitted if `json_attributes_topic` is used.
   required: false
   type: string
 unique_id: